 Fuuko's new love and friends in Tokyo were supposed to be very limited characters, mostly rounding out Fuuko's side story.
 The author and the fans liked them so much, they've become a fully developed plot line.

 Esoteric Happy Ending: The entire ending of Red String can be summed up with this.
 We're supposed to think that Miharu and Makoto being together/engaged is a great, wonderful thing and there is nothing wrong with it.
 But what will they do for income?
 Where will they live?
-What happens if Miharu get pregnant?
+What happens if Miharu gets pregnant?
 What are their long-term goals?
-Makoto just threw away a very good job just to be with her, which many fans considered to be a stupid move.
-Especially given that he just quit the restaurant Miharu's family owned, costing them a great deal of time and investment in their training of him...and now he's marrying into their family anyway, which means he screwed over his future in-laws.
-Given they didn't seem that happy with Miharu's marriage announcement, are we supposed to believe they're going to be all that supportive of either of them?
-Adding to that, what happens when Makoto's savings runs out?
-Will he/they sponge off his parents from then on out?
-Reika and Eiji don't seem to have really resolved anything or grown from their experiences, only confirming (in the eyes of fans) that Reika will continue to act immaturely and Eiji will have to constantly be in damage control mode.
+Makoto just quit the restaurant Miharu's family owned, costing them a great deal of time and investment in their training of him...and now he's marrying into their family anyway, which means he screwed over his future in-laws and has no job plans besides apparently just blowing all his savings and his parents' money on going to Europe and eating at expensive restaurants.
+Miharu has absolutely no plans for her future, or any sort of job skills besides being a waitress, which doesn't bode well for them financially.
+As for the new in-laws, given their already openly expressed cynicism of the relationship's long term prospects, it's doubtful they'll be supportive even if Makoto hadn't left them in such a bad spot.
+Adding to that, what happens when Makoto's savings run out?
+Will he/they sponge off his ridiculously wealthy parents from then on?

 Pretending to be someone's friend just so you can get closer to her and hope that she sees you romantically somewhere down the line is okay, because you'll get rewarded in the end